-- The GAGE Education and Community Engagement program enables audiences beyond geodesists to access and use geodetic data and research for educational purposes, including technical short courses, student internships, web-based materials, and programs for strengthening workforce development and improving diversity in the geosciences. - Scientific community activities include scientific and technical workshops that bring together the international geodetic community and publications designed to communicate GAGE activities and results to the community.

-External affairs maintains outreach efforts to policymakers and planning for coordination with the international geodesy community.
+- The GAGE Education and Community Engagement program enables audiences beyond geodesists to access and use geodetic data and research for educational purposes, including technical short courses, student internships, web-based materials, and programs for strengthening workforce development and improving diversity in the geosciences. - Scientific community activities include scientific and technical workshops that bring together the international geodetic community and publications designed to communicate GAGE activities and results to the community. - External affairs maintain outreach efforts to policymakers and planning for coordination with the international geodesy community.

 In addition to its role in providing observational data essential for basic Earth science research, GAGE also plays a significant role providing geodetic infrastructure support to NASA investigators and the international community by maintaining the Global GNSS Network (GGN).
 GGN supports the refinement of the ITRF and corrections to satellite orbits and clocks, all contributing to the capability for millimeter-level geodetic positioning, subtle observations of Earth's time-varying gravity field, and detection of millimeter-level changes in sea level.

-Commercial surveyors and engineering firms download GAGE facility real-time GPS data daily to support precision positioning which is now a mainstay of their industry.
+These capabilities, particularly precise geodetic positioning, have become essential tools for civil and commercial activity.
+Commercial surveyors and engineering firms download GAGE real-time GPS data daily to support precision positioning which is now a mainstay of their industry.
 GPS is also used extensively for terrestrial and marine navigation both commercially and by the general public.
-The economic impact of access to these data has not been quantified but is clearly substantial.